aperezhortal/SkewTplus/doc/source/userReference/parcelAnalysis.rst

 ===============

-The SkewTplus package comes with the :py:module:`SkewTplus.thermodynamics` module that allows the following computations for a parcel:
+The SkewTplus package comes with the :py:mod:`SkewTplus.thermodynamics` module that allows the following computations for a parcel:

 * :py:func:`SkewTplus.thermodynamics.parcelAnalysis`